godaddy/gasket/packages/gasket-cli/docs/plugins.md

 # Authoring Plugins

-A published plugin must be its own installable `npm` module, with the naming convention `@gasket/{name}-plugin`.
-You may also create anonymous one-off plugins for an application by placing a module in a `plugins` directory in an application's root directory.
+A published plugin must be its own installable `npm` module, following the plugin [naming convention].
+You may also create [one-off plugins] for an app.

 A plugin's main export has the following shape: